ibanFR/Theatrical-Players-Refactoring-Kata/java/README.md

     - change function declaration for `totalAmount` method to remove `invoice` and `plays` parameters.
     - Add `StatementData` parameter to `totalVolumeCredits` method.
     - update `totalVolumeCredits` method to use `StatementData` parameter.
+    - change function declaration for `totalVolumeCredits` method to remove `invoice` and `plays` parameters.